BranchMetrics/web-branch-deep-linking-attribution/docs/web/3_branch_web.md

 # Referral system rewarding functionality
 In a standard referral system, you have 2 parties: the original user and the invitee.
 Our system is flexible enough to handle rewards for all users for any actions.
 Here are a couple example scenarios:
 1. Reward the original user for taking action (eg. inviting, purchasing, etc)
-2. Reward the invitee for installing the app from the original user&#39;s referral link
+2. Reward the invitee for installing the app from the original user's referral link
 3. Reward the original user when the invitee takes action (eg. give the original user credit when their the invitee buys something)

-These reward definitions are created on the dashboard, under the &#39;Reward Rules&#39; section in the &#39;Referrals&#39; tab on the dashboard.
+These reward definitions are created on the dashboard, under the 'Reward Rules' section in the 'Referrals' tab on the dashboard.

 Warning: For a referral program, you should not use unique awards for custom events and redeem pre-identify call.
 This can allow users to cheat the system.

-## Retrieve referrals list()
+## Retrieve referrals list